If you’d like your website to convert visitors to customers, you need to start with an effective website wireframe.

 (You can download an entire copy of the eBook for FREE here or buy one from any store.)

-What is Role Should Your Website Play?
+What Role Does Your Website Play?

 A critical part of the sales and marketing funnel in digital marketing, your website or landing page should be a place where you sell your customer a product that solves their problem and makes their lives better.